Planting calendar

 June Planting Guide for San Francisco Gardens: Raised Beds, Containers & In-Ground

-In June, San Francisco gardeners can focus on warm-season crops suited for raised beds, containers, and in-ground planting.
-This month is ideal for planting heat-tolerant vegetables and herbs while preparing for a continuous harvest through summer.
+In June, San Francisco gardeners can focus on warm-season crops and herbs suitable for raised beds, containers, and in-ground planting.
+This month is ideal for planting heat-tolerant vegetables and flowers while preparing for fall crops by starting seeds indoors.

 Plant now (quick list)

-Tomatoes, Peppers, Basil, Zucchini, Green beans, Eggplant, Swiss chard, Cucumbers
+Tomatoes, Peppers, Basil, Zucchini, Eggplant, Beans, Swiss chard, Marigolds

 Plant now